Introduction

 -

-Follow Load Limits Scrupulously: It is imperative to never exceed the rated capacity of the equipment.
+Follow Load Limits Scrupulously: It is imperative to never exceed the lift's rated capacity.
 Overloading can lead to catastrophic equipment failure and accidents, with the construction industry experiencing 6 fatalities and 3 major injuries due to equipment mishaps in 2023.

 -

-Maintain Stable Ground: Always ensure the apparatus is positioned on stable, level ground to prevent tipping hazards.
+Maintain Stable Ground: Always ensure the lift is positioned on stable, level ground to prevent tipping hazards.
 If available, utilize outriggers for enhanced stability, reducing the risk of accidents on-site.

 -